3araht/bandominedoni/readme.md

 Confirmed with an iPad Air 4th Gen, which has a USB-C port, it worked without the power supply.

 Surprisingly, bandoMIneDonI can be used as an QWERTY typing split-keyboard!!!
-Could be your end game keyboard!?!?
+Dubbed "Neon-Staggered" layout.
 <p align=center>
 <img width="700" alt="bandoMIneDonI overview" src="https://github.com/3araht/bandominedoni/blob/main/pictures/QWERTY_on_bandoMIneDonI.png">
 </p>